JayaKrishna1008/Zepto-SQL-Analysis/README.md

 - Ensure price fields are in valid format

 ### 3.Data Analysis (KPIs & Insights)
--Top 10 best-value products by discount %
+- Top 10 best-value products by discount %
 - High MRP products that are out of stock
 - Estimated revenue by product category
 - Products with high MRP but low discounts